clulab/tomcat-text/message_specs/chat_analysis_message.md

 data.participant_id | string | The participant who generated the message text data.asr_msg_id | string | A version 4 UUID associated with this message
-data.text | string | The text to be processed by the Dialog Agent data.source.source_type | string | File or Message Bus data.source.source_name |string | A filename or Message Bus topic data.extractions | Seq[Extraction] | Analysis of message text
+data.text | string | The text to be processed by the Dialog Agent data.dialog_act_label | string | Output from the Texas A&M Dialog Act Classifier data.source.source_type | string | File or Message Bus
+data.source.source_name |string | A filename or Message Bus topic data.extractions | Seq[Extraction] | Analysis of message text